nsharp3/OptimalAlphaShapes/README.md

 OptimalAlphaShapes
 ==================

 Python implementation of optimal trajectory calculation in unsteady flows using alpha-shapes.
-Currently a work in progress.

 **Authors:** Nicholas Sharp (nsharp3@vt.edu) and Shane Ross (sdross@vt.edu)

 ###Overview
 Uses alpha-shapes to mesh a 3D front-propagation search.
-See paper for more details (TODO: paper URL).
+See paper for more details (submitted to ACC 2015).
 Solves two main problems:

 * Finding time-optimal paths in 3D current fields
 * Finding optimal paths in 2d current fields when the optimality metric includes both time and energy

+(Only the first is addressed in the ACC submission, the latter is the focus of upcoming work)

 Note in both cases, this method is valid on time-varying fields, as well as the weakly-propelled case where the currents are significantly stronger than the vehicle's propulsion.

-To the authors' knowledge, this is the first published method for solving either of these problems.
+To the authors' knowledge, this is the first published method for solving either of these problems

-###Current questions to be resolved
-* Is compounding numerical error introduced when the controls are integrated from the ODEs instead of re-calculated geometrically from the mesh?
-* Classification of facets in the alpha shape from CGAL.
-Sometime extra interior facets are retained, is there a way to use the classifications to avoid this?
-Alternatively, post-process the shape to rectify a single surface and detect gaps.
-* Completion testing.
-Partly because of the facet classification issue, completition is tested simply by nearness to the hull.
-There are many other ways to do this.
-* Initialization in the time-energy problem.
-The speed is unbounded, so I can't come up with any elegant way to initialize the problem.
-For now I'm choosing an arbitrary maximal speed.
-This is valid as long as its sufficiently high, but must been done explicitly and isn't really a good idea.
-* Overall, this code is not tested as a system like I wish it was, basically because there is nothing to compare against.
-I welcome suggestions for known or verifiable results to use for testing.

 ###Running
 Note that the CGAL_Alpha_Wrapper.cpp code which interfaces with CGAL needs to be compiled and linked against CGAL.
-This can be messy, you're your own for that.
+This can be difficult, and the authors do not provide support.
 Look in to CGAL CMake scripts and how they work.
-A binary is provided which was compiled on 64-bit linux, there is a small chance this may work for you but it is unlikely.
+A binary is provided which was compiled on 64-bit linux, there is a small chance this may work for you but it is very unlikely.

-This is a RESEARCH code.
+*This is a RESEARCH code.
 It is meant as a prototype implementation of a new idea.
-It likely contains bugs.
-Do not trust this code for anything unless you have verfied its functionality yourself.
+It may contains bugs.
+Do not trust this code for anything important unless you have verfied its functionality yourself.*